openshift/origin/docs/images.md

   - Deployments support rollbacks
   - If the system can track which images haven’t been in use recently, it can purge old ones
 - Or should part of this be implemented in a registry?
-  - e.g. keep tag history per docker image repository
+  - e.g. keep tag history per container image repository
   - Limit # of tags per repo
   - Auto prune any image that was previously tagged but is now <= n (current) - j (however many old versions to keep)